crispinalan/widget-draughts/README.md

 ## Install Using Deb Package

-You can use the deb package [wxdraughts_1.0.3_amd64.deb](https://github.com/crispinalan/widget-draughts/tree/master/deb/) for installing the latest version of widget draughts.
-Right click on the package and use "Save Link As".
+You can use the deb package [wxdraughts_1.0.3_amd64.deb](https://github.com/crispinalan/widget-draughts/tree/master/deb/) for installing the latest version of widget draughts on Debian and it deriviatives (Linux Mint, Ubuntu etc).
+Right click on the deb package and select "Save Link As" to download.

 ### Linux Mint Debian Edition (Debbie)